 - Azoospermia (absent sperm production).

 Colchicine, when used in low doses, has a low rate of side effects.
 Beneficial effects without the side effects is possible by reducing the dosage.
+However, there is no antidote if an excessive dose is taken.
+Seek medical help immediately.

 - Book: Textbook of Dermatology.
 Ed Rook A, Wilkinson DS, Ebling FJB, Champion RH, Burton JL.
 Fourth edition.
 Blackwell Scientific Publications.